EddylianOrigin/EddylianOrigin/README.md

 - 🌱 I’m currently learning AI, Algorithm, Data-management, Cyber-Security and some Front- and Backend Framework

-- ❓ Ask me about anything related to related technologies

 - ⚡ Fun fact: I use tabs over spaces